-The book value of goodwill is allocated to the company's cash flowgenerating units at the time of acquisition.
+Impairment of goodwill is not reversed.
+Impairment of other assets is reversed in so far as the assumptions and estimates, on the basis of which the impairment is made, have been changed.
+Impairments are only reversed in so far as the new carrying amount of the asset does not exceed the carrying amount of the asset after amortization, had the asset not been impaired.
 Other intangible assets are measured at cost price with the deduction of accumulated depreciation and write-downs.
 Other intangible assets undergo linear depreciation over the expected period of use, which is:

-16 years Customer relationships Software 5-10 years
+Customer relationships 16 years Software 5-10 years